-The capital structure of the group consists of debt, which includes deposits received, loans from group companies disclosed in notes 13, 14 and 16, cash and cash equivalents disclosed in note 9 and equity as disclosed in the statement of financial position.
+The capital structure of the group consists of debt, which includes borrowings, deposits received, loans from group companies disclosed in notes 14, 15 and 17, cash and cash equivalents disclosed in note 10 equity as disclosed in the statement of financial position.
 Consistent with others in the industry, the group monitors capital on the basis of the debt:equity ratio.
 This ratio is calculated as net debt divided by total equity.
 Net debt is calculated as total borrowings (including current and non-current borrowings as shown in the statement of financial position) less cash and cash equivalents.
 The total equity is represented in the statement of financial position.